sixeight7/VController_v2/README.md

 # VController version 2
 Second version of the dedicated MIDI controller for Boss GP-10  / Roland GR-55 / Roland VG-99 and Zoom G3
+The latest version is the VController version 3: https://github.com/sixeight7/VController_v3

 # Features
 * Patch selection - view of patch names for all devices.